-A year after the tournament was cancelled because of COVID-19, we examine the preparation for this summer’s UEFA European Championships and explore what restrictions are in place
+A year after the tournament was cancelled because of COVID-19, we examine the Euro 2020, and the preparation for this summer’s UEFA European Championships and explore what restrictions are in place.

 The UEFA European Championships is set to return this summer.
 However, not in the format initially envisioned.

 Having been cancelled, along with a plethora of other events during 2020 as a result of COVID-19, Euro 2020 will take place from 11th June until 11th July, 2021.

 The tournament was initially billed as a ‘one-off party all over Europe’ instead of taking place in one country as per the norm.
 Indeed, for the first time in the competition’s entire 60-year history, Euro 2020 is being held across Europe in 11 host cities.
 These will be Seville (Spain), Glasgow (Scotland), Copenhagen (Denmark), Budapest (Hungary), Bucharest (Romania), Amsterdam (Netherlands), Rome (Italy), Munich (Germany), Baku (Azerbaijan), Saint Petersburg (Russia) and London (England).

 The format will be similar to the previous tournament Euro 2016.
 The top two teams in each of the six final tournament groups will proceed to the round of 16 along with the four best third-placed finishers.